Embarking on a career as a freelance education writer has become more lucrative than ever.

 Once you showcased yourself online as a freelance education writer, look for potential clients.
 Search for magazines, blogs, online learning platforms, and other sources that hire freelance writers.

-One of the best hunting grounds is an online job portal like Upwork and Freelancer.com.
-Create your profile on multiple platforms and bid for the jobs that match your skills.
+One of the best hunting grounds is online job portals like Upwork and Freelancer.com.
+Create your profile on multiple platforms and bid for jobs that match your skills.
 Here are the top freelancing websites to begin your search.

 Starting with these online platforms will boost your confidence and will provide you with solid proof of work to be shared with other clients.

 Tip: Make your portfolio SEO optimized and ask other people in your circle to link back to your portfolio so it will rank high on searches.

 5. Pitch Your Services

 Starting with an online freelancing platform is good, but pitching directly to potential clients is better.

 Prepare a few best samples of your work and build a contact list of potential clients to send your pitch to.
 Don’t forget to include links to your online freelancing platforms in your proposal letters.

 Here is a comprehensive guide on how to write a landing pitch.

 Besides getting involved in an online community of freelance writers, you must also expand your offline network.

 Contact people in your circle, like former classmates, teachers, or mentors.
 Someone may need your services to develop course material or write an innovative teaching strategy.